muratko357/Aid-worker-security-incidents-analysis/README.md

 ### QGIS Map Visualisation:
 - Offers additional insights into security incidents affecting humanitarian aid workers (killed, kidnapped, or wounded), analyzed by 'means of attack' and 'functional location' within regions of the East Mediterranean humanitarian corridor.

+_Note: The data points indicating incident locations are approximate rather than exact, due to the imputation of missing values in the latitude and longitude columns._